 ✔ Value for money accommodation.
-But ideally rent a scooter.
+But you’ll probably want to rent a scooter.

 ✔ No good, natural beach.
-What there is, by Mercure Hideaway, is artificial.
+What there is, by Mercure Hideaway, is nice but artificial.

 The resorts that did exist until recently were low key affairs, intended for travellers who valued a bit of peace and quiet and who had grown out of the urge to party till the early hours every night.
 This in turn meant that the road through Bailan hadn’t seen any real development and therefore the quiet hamlet still retained a laid back local vibe far removed from that of Lonely Beach, a 15 minute walk to the north.
 That’s all changing now and the past couple of years have seen a mini boom in downtown Bailan, there are even a couple of two-storey buldings by the main road nowadays.

 As you head south from Lonely Beach the first resort you reach is Bailan Bay Resort.
 You won’t see the bungalows but will see their restaurant on the right, on the roadside at the top of a rise.
 Steep steps lead down to the bungalows which are fairly simple but are in a beautiful location on the shoreline.
 No sound except the waves lapping on the shore . . . and the trucks on the main road above.

 A small headland gives great panoramic views south across the bay and north along the rigged coastline towards Lonely Beach.
 Another, slightly more plush, but still laid back resort is adjacent, The Mangrove.
 A kind of designer hut resort with very simple, but stylish, wooden huts hugging a hillside that leads down to an open kitchen / restaurant area and small strip of beach.
 It’s one of those places that doesn’t do any advertising and attracts customers by word of mouth recommendations.